 If a patient demands a specific emergency facility when another one is closer, Medicare’s reimbursement may differ which can mean extra costs.

-In certain situations, Medicare covers some transportation costs to medical facilities.
-Typically, coverage applies if the transportation costs resulted from healthcare needs.
+So, does Medicare cover medical transportation?
+In certain situations, some Medicare transportation provider costs to medical facilities will be covered.
+Typically, coverage applies if the transportation costs resulted from health care needs.

 In general, for Medicare to cover transportation services:

-When it comes to Original Medicare (Parts A and B only), Medicare covers about 80% of costs for ambulance rides that a doctor deems medically necessary.
+When it comes to Original Medicare (Parts A and B only), Medicare covers about 80 percent of costs for ambulance rides that a doctor deems medically necessary.

-For those with a private Medicare health plan, like a Medicare Advantage plan, transportation coverage must meet or exceed that of Original Medicare.
+For those with a private Medicare health plan, like a Medicare Advantage plan, covered Medicare transportation providers must meet or exceed the coverage provided by Original Medicare.
 In many cases, a plan exceeds Medicare’s transportation coverage.

-To find and compare Medicare transportation benefits offered by Medicare health plans in your area, enter your zip code to begin a zero-cost custom quote.
+To find and compare Medicare transportation coverage offered by Medicare health plans in your area, enter your zip code to begin a zero-cost custom quote.

 In order for Medicare to cover any transportation services, you must at least have Medicare Part B. Patients with only Medicare Part A do not qualify for transportation benefits.